amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 Exceptions are great when we need to skip many calls and bubble up the stack, but they are not meant as a mechanism to communicate failure.

+{: .box-note}
-> Languages like Java classify exceptions into checked and not checked exceptions.
+Languages like Java classify exceptions into checked and not checked exceptions.
 Checked exceptions have to be declared in the signature of the function and the only way to get rid of it is either add it to the signature of the caller function or use a `try` and `catch` block.

+{: .box-success}
-> Kotlin in contrast, was designed also with exceptions but they are all _unchecked_.
+Kotlin in contrast, was designed also with exceptions but they are all _unchecked_.
 No need to add the exception declaration in the signature of the function.

 ### Same exception different functions